PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

         }
         ```

-    - When the request is processed successfully, the `result` in the response body has the following attributes:
+    - When the request is processed successfully, the `result` in the response body has the following properties:

         | Name | Type | Description |
         |-|-|-|